Mariette Bosch - |

 The appeal was thus denied.
 Mariette was visibly shocked when the three Appeal Court judges delivered their ruling.
 Tienie Wolmarans, was too upset to speak and admitted that there was little hope of a reprieve.

-Edward Fashole Luke II, began preparing an appeal for
+her lawyer, Edward Fashole Luke II, began preparing an appeal for clemency for

 Execution.

-have had nightmares about standing on the gallows while strangers around her
+is reported to have had nightmares about standing on the gallows while strangers

-informed that her execution would take place in the early hours of Saturday.
+execution would take place in the early hours of Saturday.
+She was not

-She was not permitted any visitors or to say goodbye to her family, nor was she
+permitted any visitors or to say goodbye to her family, nor was she allowed a

 A minister of the church, the prison doctor and prison officials witnessed the